-The Bobcats trailed 59-41 at halftime and the only thing that kept that deficit from being worse was decent 3-point shooting.
+They trailed 59-41 at halftime and the only thing that kept that deficit from being worse was decent 3-point shooting.
 Charlotte made 5-of-13 from the arc in the first half, with power forward Josh McRoberts making three of his first five.

-Former Duke big man Miles Plumlee scored the game's first two baskets for Phoenix rather easily over Jefferson in the post.
-Jefferson never got going offensively in the half, half, making three of 10 shots from the field.
+Former Duke big man Miles Plumlee scored the game’s first two baskets for Phoenix rather easily over Jefferson in the post.
+Jefferson never got going offensively in the half, making three of 10 shots from the field.

 The Suns (29-18), who were off the previous two days following an East Coast swing, clearly looked like the fresher team.
 They outrebounded the Bobcats by nearly 2-to-1 (28-15) and scored eight fast-break points to the Bobcats’ four.

-Clifford puts heavy emphasis on getting back in transition.
-The fact that they weren't particularly successful at that in the first half reflected both the Bobcats' wear-and-tear and how deep and aggressive the Suns are.
+Bobcats coach Steve Clifford puts heavy emphasis on getting back in transition.
+The fact that they weren’t particularly successful at that in the first half reflected both the Bobcats’ wear-and-tear and how deep and aggressive the Suns are.

 Phoenix was supposed to be one of the NBA’s worst teams, but first-year coach Jeff Hornacek has them playing efficiently at both ends.
 The Suns’ ball pressure is excellent, so the Bobcats ended up in constant late-clock decisions.
 That didn’t go well at all, with the Bobcats shooting 35 percent from the field in the first half.